Tampere: Languages

 Tampere is the largest monolingual Finnish-speaking municipality.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 In addition, the number of Swedish speakers was persons of the population.
 This is the second largest number of Swedish speakers in monolingual Finnish-speaking municipalities after Kaarina.
 Kaarina and Tampere are also the only monolingual Finnish-speaking municipalities with a separate Swedish-speaking community.
 Swedish speakers made up more than 6% of Tampere's population in 1900 and less than 2% in 1950.

 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 160 different languages are spoken in Tampere.
-The most widely spoken foreign languages are Russian (1.5%), Arabic (1.0%), Persian (0.9%), English (0.9%), Chinese (0.4%), Vietnamese (0.4%), Ukrainian (0.4%) and Estonian (0.4%).
+The most widely spoken foreign languages are Russian (1.4%), Arabic (1.0%), Persian (1.0%), English (0.9%), and Vietnamese (0.5%).